datatrail-jhu/05_R/manuscript/04_basic_commands.md

 o) 1 column, 153 rows

  {choose-answers: 4, points:2}
 ?
-How many months of the year are represented in this dataset?
+How many months of the year are represented in this `airquality` dataset?

 C) 5
 o) 3